How to Write Acceptance Criteria: Examples and Best Practices

 - View shows conversation — if the new message was a reply, then it’s displayed above the original.

-- Message count is updated.
+- The message count is updated.

 - A message is marked read after it’s displayed.